Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: INTRODUCTION

-Motivated by these gaps, we propose the \textbf{Neural Variance-Aware Linear Dueling Bandits} (\term).
-Following \citet{shallow, bui2024variance}, our approach constructs the Gram matrix from the gradients with respect to the parameters in the last layer, thereby improving computational efficiency compared to the method of \citet{ndb}.
-To incorporate variance-awareness, \term estimates the variance of a Bernoulli distribution using the neural network as a nonlinear utility approximator.
-Furthermore, \term accommodates various arm selection strategies---including one asymmetric and two symmetric variants---under both the UCB and TS frameworks.
+Motivated by these gaps, we propose a method we term \textbf{Neural Variance-Aware Linear Dueling Bandits} (\term).
+Our approach constructs the Gram matrix using only the gradients of the final layer's parameters, thereby improving computational efficiency compared to the method of \citet{ndb}.
+To achieve variance-awareness, \term estimates the variance of the underlying Bernoulli distribution, using the neural network as a nonlinear utility approximator.
+Furthermore, \term supports various arm selection strategies---including one asymmetric and two symmetric variants---within both the UCB and TS frameworks.

-Assuming a sufficiently large neural network width $\wid$, we prove that, under standard assumptions, the expected cumulative average regret for each arm selection strategy is bounded by $\bigol\left(d \sqrt{\sum_{t=1}^T \sigma_t^2}+\sqrt{dT}\right),$ where \( d \) denotes the contextual dimension, \( \sigma_t^2 \) represents the variance of the Bernoulli distribution for the selected pair of arms at round \( t \), and \( T \) is the total number of rounds.
-Additionally, we establish variance-agnostic variants of \term by demonstrating that its expected cumulative average regret remains sublinear, bounded by $\bigol\left( d \sqrt{T} \right)$ under the same assumptions.
+Under a significantly weaker condition on the neural network width $\wid$ than that required by previous work~\citep{ndb}, we prove that, under standard assumptions, the expected cumulative average regret for each of our arm selection strategies is bounded by $ \bigol\left(d \sqrt{\sum_{t=1}^T \sigma_t^2} + d\sqrt{T}\right). $ Here, $d$ is the contextual dimension, and $\sigma_t^2$ represents the variance of the Bernoulli preference model at round $t$.
+We also establish that variance-agnostic variants of our algorithm achieve a sublinear regret bound of $\bigol\left( d \sqrt{T} \right)$ under the same standard assumptions.